 Research Training Outside FASS

-The University's Postgraduate Research Training webpage provides links to training opportunities across the University, including the research training programmes of the Faculty of Science & Technology and the Management School.
+The University's Postgraduate Research Training webpage provides links to training opportunities across the University, including the research training programme of the Faculty of Science & Technology.

 Teaching in higher education

-Support for associate teachers, in particular Postgraduates and researchers who teach, is provided through the Higher Education Academy accredited Supporting Learning Programme (SLP) and the one-day Introduction to Teaching workshops.
+Support for associate teachers, in particular Postgraduates and researchers who teach, is provided through the Higher Education Academy accredited Associate Teacher Programme (ATP) and the one-day Introduction to Teaching at Lancaster (ITL) workshops.

 The Statistical Advisory Service run by the Department of Mathematics and Statistics offers free statistical advice to PhD students and members of staff, from any department, who have queries about aspects of experimental design or statistical analysis relating to their research.
 To make an appointment please email email@example.com.
 Please note that emails to this address from non-Lancaster email accounts will be rejected for security reasons.

 The Careers Service has files on hundreds of career occupations and work sectors, with booklets and vacancy directories freely available to take away.
-They also run a variety of workshops for PhD students on career opportunities and development.
-These are extremely useful and highly recommended.
-See their website for further information: http://www.lancaster.ac.uk/careers/students-graduates/
+See their website for further information.

 Library Training Sessions